ProkopRandacek/asciiLasers/docs/specs.md

 # AsciiLaser
 AsciiLaser is interpreted, AsciiDots inspired, text based, case sensitive, visual programming language.
 The code is being executed on a board of unlimited size.
 Tick time is not constant, they are executed as fast as possible unless in debug mode.
-Program is terminated if there are no more lasers traveling or any laser hits the `}` object.
+Program is terminated if there are no more lasers traveling or any laser hits the `}` block.
 AL code file extension is `.al`.

 ## Comments